generalroboticslab/HUMAC/Real-World/README.md

 roslaunch vicon_bridge vicon.launch
 ```

+## Rename Robot and Prepare the Json File

 ## Connect Robot to Wifi
 Power up the DJI robomaster, and change the smart controller on it to connect to router.
 Then run the following command: